AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 > This allows you to define which variables to use,
 If the file exists it means that you are in development otherwise the values will be that of Heroku

-I still specify that it will not work if you use a local database, you must install a Heroku add-on
+I still specify that it will not work if you use a local database, you must install an Heroku add-on as specified [here](https://github.com/Maxime-Bott/how_to_deploy_docker_apache_to_heroku#set-up)

-I didn't specify how to configure the Heroku ports, it's all in the Dockerfile.
+I didn't specify how to configure the Heroku ports, Everything is in the `Dockerfile` and in the `conf` folder.
 You can follow the documentations below for more information